textileio/go-threads/README.md

 #### Listening for new records

-We can listen for new thread records across all or a subset of known threads.
+We can listen for new thread records across all, or a subset of known threads.

 ```
 ctx, cancel := context.WithCancel(context.Background())